Top 6 Autoimmune Triggers You Control: Infections

 • Add infection-fighting foods: fresh crushed garlic, coconut oil, oregano and fermented foods

 • Supplement strategically: D3 & K2, vitamin C, a good bioavailable and chelated multivitamin and multi-mineral complex.
-I take these: multi and minerals.

 • Heal your gut: balance your intestinal flora and seal your leaky gut.